userfrosting/learn/06.sprinkles/04.customize/docs.md

     ];
 ```

-This customizes some basic properties for our application - set your site title, author, author's URL, and timezone.
+This customizes some basic properties for our application - you can set your site title, author, author's URL, and timezone.
 Reload the page, and you should see the new site title appear in the upper left corner:

 ![Overriding site settings in config file](/images/site-title.png)

-This is because the template for this page is dynamically pulling that particular piece of text from your new configuration file.
+The template for this page dynamically pulls that particular piece of text from your new configuration file.
 Note that your value for `site.title` overrides the value of `site.title` in the core sprinkle's configuration file.

 [notice=tip]You can [override configuration values](/configuration/config-files) from any previously loaded sprinkles, including the default sprinkles that ship with UserFrosting.
 Check the Core sprinkle and the Account sprinkle `/app/config/default.php` for a complete list.[/notice]